ljmakaronica/iOS-Stem-Player/README.md

 ## License

-This project uses the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.